qucontrol/krotov/docs/11_other_methods.rst

    :width: 100%

    Decision tree for the choice of a numerical open-loop optimization method.
+   The choice of control method is most directly associated with the number of control parameters (:math:`n`).
    For "piecewise-constant controls", the control parameters are the values of the control field in each time interval.
    For "analytical" controls, we assume that the control fields are described by a fixed analytical formula parametrized by the control